 As is the case with lots of service providers, often referrals from family and friends can be most helpful.
 Yet there are many players in a conveyancing transaction; estate agents, financial adviser and mortgage companies may suggest solicitors to instruct.
 On occasion these solicitors might be known to one of the organisations as one of the best in their field, but occasionally there behind the scenes commercial relationship behind the recommendation.
 You have the right to choose your own conveyancer.
 However, bear in mind that many lenders specify a panel list of law firms you must use for the lender aspect of your home move.

 I've recently bought a leasehold flat in Woodford Green.
 Am I liable to pay service charges for periods before completion of my purchase?

 Where the service charge has already been demanded from the previous owner and they have not paid you would not usually be personally liable for the arrears.
 However, your landlord may still be able to take action to forfeit the lease.
 It is an essential part of leasehold conveyancing for your conveyancer to ensure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-An example of a Freehold Enfranchisement decision for a Woodford Green premises is 201 & 201a St. Barnabas Road in October 2013.
+An example of a Freehold Enfranchisement decision for a Woodford Green residence is 201 & 201a St. Barnabas Road in October 2013.
 The Tribunal decided that the price to be paid by the Applicants for the freehold interest is £20,071.
-This case related to 2 flats.
-The unexpired lease term was 69.26 years.
+This case affected 2 flats.
+The number of years remaining on the existing lease(s) was 69.26 years.